 Let me just start by saying I hate cleaning.
 I really get zero enjoyment out of it.
 Besides seeing the house cleaned, and that doesn’t even last long with a large family (shoot I know it doesn’t even last long with one kid lol), there is nothing I enjoy about it.
 But cleaning is a part of life.
 It must be done.
 And I do LOVE checking things off a list.
-So, I thought I would make a checklist for you guys.
+So, I thought I would make a checklist for you guys with this most helpful cleaning schedule!

 It took me a while to find my groove and get a plan that actually worked for me.
 Here is what my daily routine looks like.
 Hopefully you can use this (or something similar) to start some new cleaning habits and routines.
 I know without structure and a list I get distracted and fall off the cleaning wagon.
 Something is just satisfying to me to know what the plan is for the day and accomplish those tasks.
 Makes me feel like a better “housewife”.